 But SaaS agreements are also one of the most complex deal types because they present various risks from both a legal and a business standpoint.
-While there are many important factors to keep in mind when reviewing SaaS agreements, this article provides an overview of my top four legal and top four business considerations that contracts professionals representing the SaaS buyer should take into account.
+While there are many important factors to keep in mind when reviewing SaaS agreements, this article provides an overview of my top three legal and top three business considerations that contracts professionals representing the SaaS buyer should take into account.

-Data privacy law is rapidly becoming one of the newest and most important fields today, with states and countries continuously passing new regulations or bringing down heavy enforcements.
+Data privacy law has become one of the most important fields today, with states and countries continuously passing new regulations or bringing down heavy enforcements.
 Each time a SaaS solution is considered, an analysis should be done to determine the impact of data privacy laws with use of the solution.

 Second, ask whose personal data is involved?
 Determining the who will determine which laws or regulations impact the SaaS agreement.
 Think about this broadly, where are the individuals located and whose data is implicated?
 Where will other individuals see this data?
 As you represent a SaaS buyer, these questions are critical and must be answered before entering into an agreement to purchase a SaaS solution.

 SaaS vendors love to link to web terms so that they can update and change terms at any time without having to execute new terms with all their customers.
 But SaaS buyers need to watch out for these because the terms that are reviewed when you purchase the solution may change.
 It is nearly impossible to comply with terms if you don’t know what they are.